 Section 101(a)(5)(A) of the MMPA (16 U.S.C.
-1371(a)(5)(A)) directs the Secretary of Commerce to allow, upon request, the incidental, but not intentional taking of small numbers of marine mammals by U.S. citizens who engage in a specified activity (other than commercial fishing) within a specified geographical region for up to five years if, after notice and public comment, the agency makes certain findings and issues regulations that set forth permissible methods of taking pursuant to that activity and other means of effecting the "least practicable adverse impact" on the affected species or stocks and their habitat (see the discussion below in the "Proposed Mitigation" section), as well as monitoring and reporting requirements.
-Section 101(a)(5)(A) of the MMPA and the implementing regulations at 50 CFR part 216, subpart I provide the legal basis for issuing this proposed rule containing five-year regulations, and for any subsequent Letters of Authorization (LOAs).
-As directed by this legal authority, this proposed rule contains mitigation, monitoring, and reporting requirements.
+1371(a)(5)(A)) directs the Secretary of Commerce to allow, upon request, the incidental, but not intentional taking of small numbers of marine mammals by U.S. citizens who engage in a specified activity (other than commercial fishing) within a specified geographical region for up to five years if, after notice and public comment, the agency makes certain findings and issues regulations that set forth permissible methods of taking pursuant to that activity and other means of effecting the "least practicable adverse impact" on the affected species or stocks and their habitat (see the discussion below in the "Mitigation" section), as well as monitoring and reporting requirements.
+Section 101(a)(5)(A) of the MMPA and the implementing regulations at 50 CFR part 216, subpart I, provide the legal basis for issuing this rule containing five-year regulations, and for any subsequent Letters of Authorization (LOAs).
+As directed by this legal authority, this rule contains mitigation, monitoring, and reporting requirements.

-Summary of Major Provisions Within the Proposed Rule
+Summary of Major Provisions Within the Final Rule

-Following is a summary of the major provisions of this proposed rule Hilcorp would be required to implement.
+The following is a summary of the major provisions of this final rule Hilcorp would be required to implement.
 These measures include:

-- Use of soft start during impact pile driving to allow marine mammals the opportunity to leave the area prior to beginning impact pile driving at full power; - Implementation of shutdowns of construction activities under certain circumstances to minimize harassment, including injury; - Prohibition on impact pile driving during the fall Cross Island bowhead whale hunt and seasonal drilling restrictions to minimize impacts to marine mammals and subsistence users; - Implementation of best management practices to avoid and minimize ice seal and habitat disturbance during ice road construction, maintenance, and use; - Use of marine mammal and acoustic monitoring to detect marine mammals and verify predicted sound fields; - Coordination with subsistence users and adherence to a Plan of Cooperation (POC): and - Limitation on vessel speeds and transit areas, where appropriate.
+• Use of soft start during impact pile driving to allow marine mammals the opportunity to leave the area prior to beginning impact pile driving at full power;

+• Implementation of shutdowns of construction activities under certain circumstances to minimize harassment, including injury;

+• Prohibition on all pile and pipe driving at the island site and vessel movement outside the barrier islands during the fall Cross Island bowhead whale hunt, and seasonal drilling restrictions to minimize impacts to marine mammals and subsistence users;

+• Implementation of best management practices to avoid and minimize ice seal and habitat disturbance during ice road construction, maintenance, and use;

+• Use of marine mammal and acoustic monitoring to detect marine mammals and verify predicted sound fields;

+• Coordination with subsistence users and adherence to a Plan of Cooperation (POC); and

+• Limitation on vessel speeds and transit areas, where appropriate.